barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 Now that we appreciate the difficult in sampling from a distribution, we can appreciate the motivation behind the development of MCMC.

 TODO

+I found it useful to think of the Markov chain part of MCMC as kind of just a coincidence?
+I mean, it's probably not coincidental, but I like to think that when Metropolis was originally developing this method, he basically just wanted to get at the Monte Carlo samples however he could.
+Rejection sampling is a nice way of shaking out the proper ratio that you want, and it just so happens that rejection sampling in this way can be perfectly described as a Markov process.
+I don't think he was actively thinking of Markov chains and how could he apply it to this problem.
+I mention this because I initially found the MCMC name confusing.
+How could someone possibly use a Markov chain with this stuff?
+But I think it's more of an after-the-fact description.
+It could've been called rejection-sampling Monte Carlo, until someone quickly realized that this is actually a Markov process.